kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ## Private vs. public indexing

-> **Note:** This section is inaccurate for iOS 9.0; Apple has not yet implemented the feature according to [Technical Note TN2416 (http://bit.ly/1NC7u72)](http://bit.ly/1NC7u72).
+> **Note:** This section is inaccurate for iOS 9.0; Apple has not yet implemented the feature according to Technical Note TN2416 ([bit.ly/1NC7u72)](http://bit.ly/1NC7u72)).
 "Activities marked as `eligibleForPublicIndexing` are kept on the private on-device index in iOS 9.0, however, they may be eligible for crowd-sourcing to Apple’s server-side index in a future release."
 Keep an eye on this technical note if the feature is of interest to you.
 The information described below is what Apple had outlined during the WWDC session and documentation.

 Imagine if a user could search for something in Spotlight, and see a result from inside an app _that they don't even have installed_!
 How cool would that be?
 Well, with public indexing, this is possible.
 Content from your app would appear in front of more users — helping them out with contextually relevant information, and hopefully getting you some extra downloads.